About this course:

 Antidepressants that target the neurotransmitter norepinephrine are sometimes used in the treatment of ADHD, but these are not FDA-approved for this indication and are thus considered off label.
 Venlafaxine (Effexor) inhibits the reuptake of norepinephrine, serotonin, and dopamine.
 Buproprion (Wellbutrin) is a norepinephrine and dopamine reuptake inhibitor (NDRI) that helps improve concentration, focus, and reduce hyperactivity.
 Since it does not influence serotonin, it works differently than many other antidepressants.
 Possible side effects of buproprion (Wellbutrin) include anxiety, agitation, increased motor activity, insomnia, tremors or tics, dry mouth, headaches, nausea, and increased risk for seizures in people who are susceptible to them or who have a history of eating disorders.
 Less commonly, duloxetine (Cymbalta) may be used; it works by blocking the reuptake of norepinephrine and serotonin (CHADD, n.d.).
 Like atomoxetine (Strattera), these drugs are not controlled substances, and have low abuse potential, but should be used with caution and in conjunction with extensive patient counseling regarding the possible side effects and risks.
 They are not recommended for children with depression and should be used with caution in adolescents due to increased risk of suicide (WHO, 2019).

 According to the WHO (2019), as many as 300 million people worldwide are affected by depression, with women more commonly affected than men.
 Depression can lead to significant disability and is characterized by a period of at least two weeks of sadness, loss of interest or pleasure, guilt, low self-worth, disturbed sleep, poor appetite, tiredness, and/or poor concentration.
 Severe depression can lead to suicide (WHO, 2019).
 Depression has a variety of causes which can include genetics, environmental, psychological, and biochemical.
-It can be persistent (also called dysthymia, lasting at least two years), postpartum (extreme sadness, anxiety, and exhaustion after giving birth), psychotic (with delusions or hallucinations), seasonal (symptoms appear during the winter months when there is less natural sunlight and is accompanied by increased sleep, weight gain, and social withdrawal), or bipolar (a separate mood disorder, but which includes periods of depression) (NIMH, 2018b).
-Disruptive mood dysregulation disorder, which can be diagnosed in children and adolescents, and premenstrual dysphoric disorder, a hormone-induced depression in women, are depressive disorders that have been recently added to the DSM-5 (APA, 2013).
+It can be persistent (also called dysthymia, lasting at least two years), postpartum (extreme sadness, anxiety, and exhaustion after giving birth), psychotic (with delusions or hallucinations), seasonal (symptoms appear during the winter months when there is less natural sunlight and is accompanied by increased sleep, weight gain, and social withdrawal), or bipolar (a separate mood disorder, but which includes periods of depression; NIMH, 2018b).
+Disruptive mood dysregulation disorder, which can be diagnosed in children and adolescents, and premenstrual dysphoric disorder, a hormone-induced depression in women, are similar depressive disorders in the DSM-5-TR (APA, 2022).
 Depression can occur in children and adolescents, but is most common in adults, and often presents as irritability or anxiety in children (NIMH, 2018b).

 Risk factors for depression include personal or family history, major life change/stress/trauma, and certain physical illnesses or medications (such as diabetes, cancer, heart disease, and Parkinson’s) (NIMH, 2018b).
 A previously accepted theory that depression stems from a chemical imbalance in the brain regarding the monoamines serotonin, norepinephrine, and dopamine has shifted over the last 15 to 20 years.
 Theories regarding alterations in brain architecture and complex circuitry have led researchers to question if the neurotransmitters are not simply a messenger of information or symptom as opposed to the cause itself.
 Advancements in the fields of genetics and functional neuroimaging have opened new and exciting investigational possibilities and altered the way depression is viewed in the last 20 years, hopefully leading to changes in treatment down the road (Goldberg, 2018).
 Cannabinoids may be a possibility for future further study, but at this time there exists only very low-quality evidence which suggested no benefit from the use of cannabinoids in depression (Whiting, et al., 2015).